 God can heal

-In fact the ministry of healing was the standard practice of the early church.
-We learn this from James “Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord (…) Confess your faults one to another, and pray one for another, that you may be healed.
-The effectual fervent prayer of a righteous man avails much” (James 5:14, 16).
+In fact, the ministry of healing was the standard practice of the early church.
+We learn this from James “Is anyone among you sick?
+Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord (…) Therefore, confess your sins to one another and pray for one another, that you may be healed.
+The prayer of a righteous person has great power as it is working. “ (James 5:14,16).
 God can heal and we should not hesitate to pray for healing for both ourselves and our loved ones.
 In fact I have heard of many testimonies where God has confounded doctors and miraculously healed.

 Grace is sufficient

 But we note also in Scriptures instances where God didn’t heal.
-In 2 Timothy 4:20, Paul says, “Erastus remained at Corinth, but Trophimus I left sick at Miletus.”
-We know that God used Paul to heal many including himself from a deadly bite by a poisonous viper (Acts 28:3-6).
+In 2 Timothy 4:20, Paul says, “Erastus remained at Corinth, and I left Trophimus, who was ill, at Miletus.”
+We know that God used Paul to heal many, including himself, from a deadly bite by a poisonous viper (Acts 28:3-6).
 Both Paul and Trophimus were devoted servants of the Lord and would have had great faith in Him to heal; yet we are told Paul left Trophimus sick.

 Epaphroditus, a helper to Paul and servant to the Philippians is also mentioned as someone who was sick to the point of death although God did spare his life (Philippians 2:25-30).
 Then there is Timothy.
-He was a man of great faith and a fellow servant of God; yet we read Paul telling him, “No longer drink water exclusively, but use a little wine for the sake of your stomach and your frequent ailments.”
+He was a man of great faith and a fellow servant of God; yet we read Paul telling him, “No longer drink only water, but use a little wine for the sake of your stomach and your frequent ailments”(1 Timothy 5:23).
 Paul himself mentions ‘a thorn in the flesh’ that he had to endure (2 Corinthians 12:7).
-He prayed to be delivered from it but God’s answer was, “My grace is sufficient for you for my power is made perfect in weakness” ( 2 Corinthians 12:8).
+He prayed to be delivered from it, but God’s answer was, “My grace is sufficient for you for my power is made perfect in weakness” (2 Corinthians 12:8-9).